 - For warm-season grasses (grown in the southern parts of the U.S.) like Zoysia and bermudagrass, dethatch your lawn in late spring to early summer.

-Avoid dethatching when your lawn is dormant or stressed.
-Make sure you don’t dethatch in the peak of summer heat or during a drought, as this can severely damage your lawn.
+Pro tip: Avoid dethatching when your lawn is dormant or stressed.
+Also, don’t dethatch in the peak of summer heat or during a drought, as this can severely damage your lawn.

 You’ll only need to dethatch if thatch becomes an issue.
-As long as the thatch layer stays thin, nutrients can reach the soil and grass grows thick and healthy.
+As long as the thatch layer stays thin, nutrients can reach the soil, and the grass can grow thick and healthy.

 With proper lawn care maintenance and grass seed that isn’t prone to thatch, you may only need to dethatch your lawn every few years.
 However, some grass species like bermudagrass, bentgrass, and Kentucky bluegrass build a thick thatch layer and will likely need annual dethatching.